-Good ol’ referrals to grow their user base, retain existing customers, and sure became multi-million dollar corporations.
+Good ol’ referrals to grow their user base, retain existing customers and become multi-million dollar corporations.

 Build Strong Business Processes

 You want to be in a position where you work smart and not hard.
-Unfortunately, as a small business owner you’re probably working harder than you would like.
+Unfortunately, as a small business owner, you probably work harder than you would like.

 It seems you’re getting buried with lots of work.

 Here’s where building a strong business process comes in.
-An effective system enables you to streamline, even automate repetitive tasks.
+An effective system enables you to streamline and even automate repetitive tasks.